AsthaBista/GWProject/Approach_I_Par1.md

+This document consists of two main parts of Approach I: Principal component analysis and cluster analysis.
+The data used were firsk made stationary by using first degree differencing.

 Before beginning, here is a function to plot many time series using ggplot.We will be using this function in the following lines to plot stationary time series.